 What is the best painting medium to use?

-Below is a quick tour through our Oil Painting Mediums Guide to help you find the painting medium that is right for you.
+Below is a quick tour through our oil painting mediums to help you find the painting medium that is right for you.
 After all, the “best” painting medium is the one that is best for your process and your work.

 Our mission at Gamblin is to lead oil painting into the future by making materials that are true to historic working properties, yet safer and more permanent.